Fill your College Details

 8. Weather Dashboard

-A weather dashboard provides real-time weather updates for any given location.
+For any particular place, a weather dashboard offers up-to-date weather information.
 By connecting to an external weather API, you’ll practice working with third-party APIs, parsing JSON data, and displaying it in a user-friendly format.
 This project also teaches you how to handle asynchronous operations using JavaScript.

 custom img